 Marketing Technology Stack: Third Door Media

-Most importantly, more than half (52%) of the tools they are using, is free of charge.
+Most importantly, more than half (52%) of the digital marketing tools they are using are free of charge.

-Worth mentioning that Salesforce is part fo their Marketing tech stack.
+Worth mentioning that Salesforce is part of their marketing tech stack.

 Automated Marketing Integrations: Paychex